HCD security overview

 Authentication scheme configuration

-Each authentication scheme has its own configuration parameters:
+Each authentication scheme requires specific configuration parameters:

 Internal Authentication: